Eduardo Gullas

 Eduardo Rivera Gullas Sr. (October 13, 1930 – November 6, 2025), known as "Eddie" or "Eddiegul", was a Filipino politician from Cebu.
 The son of Vicente Gullas and Josefina "Pining" Rivera, he was elected to seven terms as a Member of the House of Representatives of the Philippines, representing the 1st District of Cebu from 1992 to 2001, 2004 to 2013, and from 2019 to 2022.
 He was at the time of his death a member of Nacionalista and the One Cebu party.
 Gullas had also served as the governor of Cebu during the administration of President Ferdinand Marcos, whom he was a close political associate of.
 During his tenure as governor, Cebu was struck by Typhoon Ike, which affected and devastated the province.
 Gullas also served as the president of the University of the Visayas.
 He had also held the offices of Deputy Speaker of the House of Representatives and the House Majority Leader.
 He served as mayor of Talisay, Cebu from 2016 to 2019.
 He was among the 70 congressmen who voted to deny the ABS-CBN franchise.
 Gullas died on November 6, 2025, at the age of 95.

-Personal life and education
+Early life and education

-Eduardo was born on October 13, 1930.
-He was the eldest son and one of the three children of Vicente A. Gullas, a lawyer and educator from Cebu, and Josefina "Pining" Rivera.
+Eduardo was born in Cebu City on October 13, 1930.
+He was the eldest son and one of the three children of Vicente A. Gullas, a lawyer and educator from Cebu, and Josefina Rivera.
 His father was the founder of what is now the University of the Visayas (UV), (Note: University of the Visayas was founded as the Visayan Institute.)
 Cebu's oldest and Visayas' largest private university.

-He was the graduate of Bachelor of Laws at UV in 1956; and his pre-law, Bachelor of Arts, with majors in English and Philosophy, at the University of Santo Tomas (UST) in 1952.
+He completed his primary and secondary education in Cebu City.
+He earned the Bachelor of Laws at UV in 1956; and his pre-law, Bachelor of Arts with majors in English and Philosophy, graduating cum laude, at the University of Santo Tomas (UST) in 1951.
+On the other hand, he was conferred the Doctor of Public Administration, Honoris Causa, by the Cebu Normal University.

+He passed the 1957 Bar Examination.

+Personal life

-He was married to Norma "Mingming" Selma.
-They had two sons: Eduardo Jr. and Gerald Anthony Sr. ("Didi").
+He was married to Norma Selma.
+They had two sons: Eduardo Jr. and Gerald Anthony.